 Impact assessment

-A single EDNO discount will reduce the inter-distributor billing costs for both the host DNO and the EDNO.
+A single EDNO discount will benefit the host DNO and the EDNO as it will reduce the inter-distributor billing costs for both parties.

-The current thinking of the impact on real terms cost reflectivity of a single discount is that such a change will have a negligible impact given the low volumes of unmetered connections to EDNO networks (when considered relative to DNO connections) and the associated low UoS revenues.
-The reduction in administration will benefit the host DNO, the EDNO and UMS customers.
+The impact in real terms on cost reflectivity of a single discount is that such a change will have a negligible impact given the low volumes of unmetered connections to EDNO networks (when considered relative to DNO connections) and the associated low UoS revenues.
+The reduction in administration will benefit the EDNO and UMS Customers.

 PROPOSED LEGAL DRAFTING